-Place in a roasting pan, 450f, for 30 minutes.
+Place on a roasting pan, 450f, for 30 minutes.
 Lower to 275f and let cook for two more hours.

 Now for the hard part.
 Let it cool down.
 Don’t eat it!
 I know, not easy.
 Sometimes you gotta cheat.
-It smells and look too good.
-OK, had a tiny piece, but it will be even harder not to keep eating!
+It smells and looks too good.
+OK, have a tiny piece, but it will be even harder not to keep eating!

-In the picture is how it looks like.
+In the picture it shows how it looks like relatively thick sliced.
 I served it with green peas and quick pickled carrots, red bell pepper and apple.
 I’m getting hungry.

 I’m reposting this with pictures from the latest batch I made for the Superbowl.
 I had some blueberries and Asian pear (pealed).
 I used wine in a box ’cause it was the cheapest.
 I also used a tiny can of ginger-ale and little less sugar. ’twas good!
 I still have a bit left (I had to hide it) if you’re around.